MileHacker Logo

 Season Analysis

 High Season (June-August): Warmest weather, lush green landscapes, lots of sunshine.
-Higher humidity, occasional heavy rainfall, peak domestic tourism with larger prices and crowds.
+Higher humidity, occasional heavy rainfall, peak domestic tourism with higher prices and crowds.
 Shoulder Season (May, September-October): Pleasant temperatures, fewer crowds, clear skies in autumn, colorful foliage.
 Spring can be windy.
 Temperatures change rapidly, adaptable clothing is useful.
 Low Season (November-April): Lowest prices for trips and accommodation.
 Unique experience of a frozen landscape.
 Fewer tourists.
-Extremely cold temperatures, dry air, limited outdoor activities, potential for travel disruption.
+Extremely chilly weather, dry air, limited outdoor activities, potential for travel disruption.

 Season Months Average Temp Range (Day) Characteristics Recommended Activities